GianlucaAntolini/FRANGI_DB2/README.md

  4 - Top genre based on something (genres of playlists with most played songs or most common genre among playlists)

 Gianluca:
- 1 - Pairs of songs with similar tempo and key (useful for djs) 2 - Top 10 song based on in how many palylists they appears (to be compared with top 10 songs by streams) 3 -
+ 1 - Random pair of songs that have similar tempo and key (useful for djs) 2 - Top 10 song based on in how many palylists they appears (to be compared with top 10 songs by streams) 3 -
  4 -